-SPS is the Servicer under the Servicing Agreement and controls the servicing of the Mortgage Loans in the Trust.
+Nationstar is the Servicer under the Pooling and Servicing Agreement and controls the servicing of the Mortgage Loans and any REO Properties in the Trust.
 As of the Closing Date, all of the Mortgage Loans will be serviced by the Servicer in accordance with the Servicing Requirements.
 The Servicer is not required to advance delinquent principal and interest on the Mortgage Loans.
-The Servicer is required to make or cause to be made certain servicing advances to third parties pursuant to the terms of the Servicing Agreement.
+The Servicer is required to make or cause to be made certain servicing advances to third parties pursuant to the terms of the Pooling and Servicing Agreement.

 When a mortgagor prepays a Mortgage Loan in full, the mortgagor is required to pay interest on the amount prepaid only to the date of prepayment and not thereafter.
 Principal prepayments by mortgagors received by the Servicer during a Prepayment in Full Period will be paid to the Certificateholders on the related Distribution Date.
 Thus, a prepayment interest shortfall may occur as a result of less than one (1) month's interest having been collected on Mortgage Loans that have been prepaid in full.
-Pursuant to the Servicing Agreement, on any Distribution Date, the Servicer will be required to make payments in respect of such prepayment interest shortfalls on the Mortgage Loans in an amount equal to the lesser of (1) 50% of the aggregate Servicing Fee payable to the Servicer for such Distribution Date and (2) the excess of the aggregate amount of any prepayment interest shortfalls over the aggregate amount of any prepayment interest excess (such payments, "Compensating Interest").
+Pursuant to the Pooling and Servicing Agreement, on any Distribution Date, the Servicer will be required to make payments in respect of such prepayment interest shortfalls on the Mortgage Loans in an amount equal to the lesser of (1) 50% of the aggregate Servicing Fee payable to the Servicer for such Distribution Date and (2) the excess, if any, of the aggregate amount of any prepayment interest shortage over the aggregate amount of any prepayment interest surplus (such payments, "Compensating Interest").
 The Servicer will not be reimbursed for any Compensating Interest.